Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Choosing Style Over Respect

-Ignoring the Environment
+Ignoring the Calm Setting

 Dressing Tips for First-Time Visitors

-- Plan your outfit before leaving
+- Plan your outfit before you leave

 - Carry a scarf or light jacket